AndreGregu/DataAnalysis/README.md

-- `script.py` — Processes a single `.zst` file: decompresses, tokenizes, and collects text statistics.

-- `execute.py` — Executes `script.py` in parallel across multiple `.zst` files and manages output directories.

-- `run_execute.sh` — SLURM script to allocate resources and run `execute.py` efficiently on HPC systems.

-- `master.sh` — Runs multiple jobs of `run_execute.py` on several nodes.

 - `extra/model.py` — Downloads the gemma3 model to a `hf_cache`-folder two parent-directories up.

 - `extra/tree.py` — Prints the tree-structure of a desired directory.

-- `extra/find_missing.py` — Finds the missing files between a list of files and the `results`-folder, and creates a new list `missing.files`.
+- `extra/find_missing.py` — Finds the missing files between a list of files and the `results`-folder, and create>

 - `extra/count_metrics.py` — Calculates the total metrics per language..

+- `execute.py` — Executes `script.py` in parallel across multiple `.zst` files and manages output directories.

+- `master.sh` — Runs multiple jobs of `run_execute.py` on several nodes.

+- `run_execute.sh` — SLURM script to allocate resources and run `execute.py` efficiently on HPC systems.

+- `script.py` — Processes a single `.zst` file: decompresses, tokenizes, and collects text statistics.

 ---